 Why Choose Us?

-So as you can see, a trademark and a patent are two different types of intellectual property.
-A trademark brands your goods and services in the eye of the consumer with a level of character, quality and goodwill, and a patent gives a patentee the right to a patented invention for a new and useful product or process for a limited period of time.
+To summarize, a trademark and a patent are two different types of intellectual property.
+A trademark brands your goods and services in the eye of the consumer with a level of character, quality and goodwill.
+Meanwhile, a patent gives a patentee the right to an invention for a new and useful product or process for a limited period of time.